-Development began with identifying the target content for the evolution and diversity assessments.
+Development began with identifying the target content for the properties of and changes in matter assessments.
 We used the 2009 NAEP Framework for direction on the content of the AIM assessments.
 The NAEP Framework was based primarily on the National Science Education Standards (National Research Council, 1996) and the Benchmarks for Science Literacy (American Association for the Advancement of Science, 1993), but also reflected developments in science and policy that have taken place since those documents were published.
-HRI specified the assessment domain using a single strand in the NAEP Framework: differences and adaptations of organisms, preferential survival and relatedness of organisms.
-This process had three biologists/biology educators "unpack" the content into series of "sub-ideas" for upper elementary students.
+HRI specified the assessment domain using two strands in the NAEP Framework: (1) properties of matter and (2) changes in matter.
+This process had three chemists/chemistry educators "unpack" the content into series of "sub-ideas" for upper elementary students.
 These are the ideas that were considered in developing the elementary school student assessment.
 The final description of the content domain is shown in Table 1.